Table of contents: Troubleshooting the Rear Window… ↓ Speakers in the front door trim ↓ Rear speaker ↓

 Rear speaker

-1. Remove the back pocket (chapter Salon).
+1. Remove the rear receiving pocket (chapter Salon).